 Setting up the environment and invoking from a Research Computing Server

-- Invoking applications on a Research Computing Server from a UNIX/Linux desktop computer
+- Invoking applications on a Research Computing Server from a Linux desktop computer

 - Invoking applications on a Research Computing Server from a Microsoft Windows computer